 Meanwhile the Union launched the Harper Forum and planned a series of educational, information and skills-based online sessions to be delivered by industry experts.
 Whilst the team knew members were keen for activities they didn’t realise just how popular the programme would be.
 Using the website and email comms to promote the weekly sessions participation quickly grew to an average of 300-400 attendees a week and included topics as diverse as sustainability in farming, hedgehog welfare, marketing and branding, breeding profitable cows and managing a balanced diet on campus.

-Student Voice – closing the feedback loop
+Student Voice - shaping the Students' Union

 When HASU implemented the MSL System, Student Voice was prioritised as a means to shape and inform the Union’s activities and future plans for development.
 MSL’s surveys, polls, idea lists and forum features have been used to gather hard facts and figures on the Union’s effectiveness and impact on student experience.
 The Union team works with course reps, officers and the university during term three analysing the data which resides in their MSL System.
 This forms the basis for the Student Voice Report, published in the summer and the winter, which showcases the recommendations and requests that have been implemented, those in progress and identifies what changes are needed to support students over the next 12 months.